-I compared it with Tom Ford’s Orchids–Black, Velvet and Soleil–and other than a sense of fancy florals, this one doesn’t seem to match up with those three anywhere.
+I compared it with Tom Ford’s Orchids–Black, and Velvet (like Orchidea, they have a touch of sandalwood on the bottom) and Soleil–but other than a sense of fancy florals, this one doesn’t seem to match up with those three anywhere.

 So perhaps an orchid’s beauty is in the nose of the designer?

 This one doesn’t do much for me, but TF’s don’t either, much.

 (Also, I have no idea what the art on that label is supposed to be.
 An abstract veiled face?
 A contorting cow?)